 Most Premier League Assists: Creative Kings

-Who has assisted the most goals in the Premier League?
+Who has the most Premier League assists?
 How about for a single club?
 Has anyone assisted four goals in a game?
 We answer all these questions – and more – in our detailed look at assists in the history of the Premier League.

 As a player who has 632 Premier League appearances under his belt, it’s probably unsurprising that Manchester United legend Ryan Giggs tops the list of leading Premier League assisters.